12.1.1 Command Tree Element Conversion Functions

 $converter is a converter object. $command_name is the @-command name without the @. \%element is the Texinfo element.

 \@args, if defined, is a reference on the formatted arguments of the @-command.
 Each of the array items correspond to each of the @-command argument.
-Each array item is a hash references, with keys corresponding to possible argument formatting contexts:
+Each array item is either undef if the argument is empty, or a hash reference, with keys corresponding to possible argument formatting contexts:

 normal